sahsagar-google/oracle-toolkit/docs/compute-vm-user-guide.md

 ## Things to do in Advance - Prerequisites

-Before using this toolkit, a small number of perquisites are required.
+Before using this toolkit, a small number of Google Cloud prerequisites are required.
 Specifically:

 - A [Google Cloud project](https://developers.google.com/workspace/guides/create-project) with billing enabled.
 - A [VPC network](https://cloud.google.com/vpc/docs/vpc) for the VMs - using a default (auto mode) network is fine.